How To Apply For A Canadian Visa: A Step-by-step Guide

 Make sure you read all the information carefully before submitting your application, including what conditions may prevent you from traveling to Canada after completion of the ETA process!

-Find Out Which Supporting Documents You Need
+Find Out Which Supporting Documents You Need to Include

 The application process for a Canadian citizen is much simpler.
 You will need to provide your full name, address, date of birth, and any other information that may be required by the embassy/consulate.